rkayaith/csgo-deathmatch/README.md

 # csgo-deathmatch

 Some SourceMod plugins for making a custom deathmatch mode in CS:GO.
-The plugins are completely independent and can be used seperately.
+The plugins are completely independent and can be used separately.

 **Any plugins with version < 1.0 are very WIP!!**

-##How to use:
+## How to use:
-Install SourceMod then take any of the compiled plugins from /compiled/ and put it in your server's /sourcemod/plugins/ folder.
+Install SourceMod then take any of the compiled plugins from `/compiled/` and put it in your server's `/sourcemod/plugins/` folder.

-##Plugins:

-**dm_healthammo:**
+Use `dm_enabled [0/1]` to turn on/off all of the plugins.

+## Plugins:

+### dm_healthammo:
 Gives health / ammo on kill.
-The amount given is a factor of the player's max health / weapon's max clip size.
+The amount given is a factor of the player's max health / weapon's max clip size (so `dm_ammo_kill 0.5` will give 15 bullets for an ak47 but only 5 for an AWP).
 Both primary and secondary weapons are given ammo on kill.

 Commands:
 `dm_health_kill` `dm_health_kill_headshot` `dm_ammo_kill` `dm_ammo_kill_headshot`

-**dm_cash:**
+### dm_cash:
 Implements some of the `cash_player_*` commands without all the annoying chat printing. `mp_playercashawards 0` is set when the plugin first starts to avoid conflicts with the default behaviour of the commands.

 Implemented Commands: